dotnet/docs/docs/framework/data/adonet/ef/security-considerations.md

 ## Security Considerations for ASP.NET Applications

-You should considered when you work with paths in ASP.NET applications.
+You should consider the following when you work with paths in ASP.NET applications.

 #### Verify whether your host performs path checks.
  When the `|DataDirectory|` (enclosed in pipe symbols) substitution string is used, ADO.NET verifies that the resolved path is supported.
 For example, ".." is not allowed behind `DataDirectory`.
 That same check for resolving the Web application root operator (`~`) is performed by the process hosting ASP.NET.
 IIS performs this check; however, hosts other than IIS may not verify that the resolved path is supported.
 You should know the behavior of the host on which you deploy an [!INCLUDE[adonet_ef](../../../../../includes/adonet-ef-md.md)] application.